nobu-maeda/n3xb/specs/maker-note/maker-note.md

 ### Trade Engine

-Tag name of `#e` will be used to specify trade engines supported.
+Tag name of `#n` will be used to specify trade engines supported.
 Multiple engine tags can be specified.
 However for each engine specified, all other parameters in the Maker Order Note must also be true and be supported.
 If this is not possible, client should create multiple Maker Order Notes for engines it supports, but that have different sets of Maker Order parameters.
 A client shall update, or remove, Order Notes that differs in engine and supported parameters, but that pertains to the same set of liquidity, once the liquidity have been taken by a counter-party.

 Trade Engine implementations should seek to avoid engine tag value conflicts, including making pull requests to n3xB to list and reserve engine tag values.